VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 {{< attribution >}}

-one time contribution of $10+ or any monthly contribution on Github Sponsors or Patreon
+one time contribution of $10+ or any monthly contribution on GitHub Sponsors or Patreon

 {{< /attribution >}}